top of page

 Interacting

-The best way to make appointment changes is to call 0451 271 869.
+The best way to make appointment changes is to text 0451 271 869.
 Direct email at info@brightmindpsychology.com.au is good for quick administrative queries only.
 See the email section below for more information regarding email interactions.

 Use of Search Engines

-It is NOT a regular part of our practice to search for patients on Google or Facebook or other search engines.
+It is NOT a regular part of our practice to search for patients/clients on Google, LindkedIn or Facebook or other search engines.
 Extremely rare exceptions may be made during times of crisis.
 If we have a reason to suspect that you are in danger and you have not been in touch with me via our usual means (coming to appointments, phone, or email) there might be an instance in which using a search engine (to find you, find someone close to you, or to check on your recent status updates) becomes necessary as part of ensuring your welfare.
 These are unusual situations and if we ever resort to such means, we will fully document it and discuss it with you when we next meet.

 Business Review Sites

-You may find our psychology practice on sites such as Google Reviews, Yelp, Healthgrades, Yahoo Local, Bing, Good Therapy, or other places which list businesses.
+You may find our psychology practice on business review sites or other places which list businesses.
 Some of these sites include forums in which users rate their providers and add reviews.
 Many of these sites comb search engines for business listings and automatically add listings regardless of whether the business has added itself to the site.
-If you should find our listing on any of these sites, please know that the listing is NOT a request for a testimonial, rating, or endorsement from you as our patients.
+If you should find our listing on any of these sites, please know that the listing is NOT a request for a testimonial, rating, or endorsement from you as our clients.
 Of course, you have a right to express yourself on any site you wish, including your own if you're sharing your journey in therapy.
 But due to confidentiality, we cannot respond to any review on any of these sites whether it is positive or negative.
 We urge you to take your own privacy as seriously as we take my commitment of confidentiality to you.
 You should also be aware that if you are using these sites to communicate indirectly with us about your feelings about our work, there is a good possibility that we may never see it.
 If we are working together, we hope that you will bring your feelings and reactions to our work directly into the therapy process.
 This can be an important part of therapy, even if you decide we are not a good fit.
 None of this is meant to keep you from sharing that you are in therapy with us wherever and with whomever you like.
 Confidentiality means that we cannot tell people that you are our client and our Ethics Code prohibits us from requesting testimonials.
 But you are more than welcome to tell anyone you wish that we are your therapists or how you feel about the treatment we provided to you, in any forum of your choosing.
 If you do choose to write something on a business review site, we hope you will keep in mind that you may be sharing personally revealing information in a public forum.
 We urge you to create a pseudonym that is not linked to your regular email address or friend networks for your own privacy and protection.

 Location-Based Services